digitoimistodude/windows-lemp-setup/README.md

 ### SSL certificates and other post installs

-Things like HTTPS can be installed the same manner than in [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup#certificates-for-localhost).
+Things like HTTPS can be installed the same manner than in [macos-lemp-setup](https://github.com/digitoimistodude/macos-lemp-setup#certificates-for-localhost), practically via [mkcert](https://github.com/FiloSottile/mkcert).
+Please note: We never got SSL to work successfully on Windows 10.
+Please let us know if you did!

 ### Possible issues